fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/java.md

 #### `setHostAndPort(String host, int port)`

-This take parameters that can contain host and port values.
-These values will be used when connecting to FusionExport Server:
+This method takes parameters that contains host and port values.
+These values will be used when connecting to the FusionExport Server:

 | Name   | Type    | Default Value | Description                                                                |
 | ------ | ------- | ------------- | -------------------------------------------------------------------------- |
 | `host` | String  | 127.0.0.1     | The host address which will be used when connecting to FusionExport server |
 | `port` | Integer | 1337          | The port number which will be used when connecting to FusionExport server  |

-These properties are useful when you are running FusionExport server on the choice of your port and host or running behind a proxy like Nginx.
-It allows your SDK to send request to the new host and port number where FusionExport is running.
+These properties are useful when you are running FusionExport server on the port and host of your choice or running behind a proxy like Nginx.
+It allows the SDK to send request to the new host and port number where FusionExport is running.

 ##### Example